Guidance

 What is the urban forest?

-Go to the top of the tallest building in any town or city and the urban forest is all the trees you can see from the top and some you can’t.
-Urban trees are everywhere in our towns and cities; they grow on streets, next to railways and canals, in parks, in people’s gardens and in urban woodlands.
+The urban forest is all the trees you can see in any town or city.
+Urban trees grow on streets, next to railways and canals, in parks, in people’s gardens and in urban woodlands.
 Looking after the urban forest is the practice of managing all trees and woodlands in urban areas for the multiple benefits they provide to society.

-The Forestry Commission co-ordinates the Urban Forest and Woodland Advisory Committee Network (UFWACN).
-This network of people who work mostly with trees in urban areas provides expert advice to the Forestry Commission on its urban forestry work.
-Read more about the Urban Forestry and Woodlands Advisory Committee (FWAC) vision for urban forestry (PDF, 2.9 MB, 26 pages)
+The Forestry Commission co-ordinates the Urban Forestry and Woodland Advisory Committee (FWAC) Network.
+This network of people, who work mostly with trees in urban areas, provides expert advice to the Forestry Commission on its urban forestry work.

 Benefits of the urban forest

-The urban forest provides many different benefits to our urban areas.
-Some of the most important ones are:
+The urban forest provides many different benefits to our urban areas, most notably:

 • improving the quality of the air by removing dust, polluting gases and other substances that are harmful to people